queryluke/masseffect-5e-data/data/powers/incinerate.md

 - name: Radial Blast
   description: On a miss, the target makes a Dexterity saving throw.
 On a failed save, the target takes half damage.
 ---
 Hurl a high-explosive, plasma round at a creature or object within range.
-Make a ranged spell attack against the target.
+Make a ranged power attack against the target.
 On a hit, the target is <me-condition id="primed" sub="fire"/> until the end of your next turn and takes 2d10 fire damage.
-A flammable object hit by this spell ignites if it isn't being worn or carried.
+A flammable object hit by this power ignites if it isn't being worn or carried.

-__At Higher Levels__: When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 2d10 for each slot level above 1st.
+__At Higher Levels__: When you cast this power using a power slot of 2nd level or higher, the damage increases by 2d10 for each slot level above 1st.